robheittman/cloud_assets/README.md

 sourced assets out of your Rails system, you'll want a cache. cloud_assets likes memcached via dalli.

-To enable it, just define $hydra_cache somewhere in one of your initializers.
+To enable it, just define $dalli_cache somewhere in one of your initializers.

 Usage